tagmaworld/Bookingcom/README.md

 for every corresponding feature create a .js file and code actions there.

-Note java: The same can also be  easily achieved by simple JAVA / Testng and cucumber creating page object model and pagefactory (creating framework with driver manager class,seperate utility ,identifiers,property.confg and running with annotations.
+Note java: The same can also be  easily achieved by simple JAVA / Maven/Testng and cucumber creating page object model and pagefactory (creating framework with driver manager class,seperate utility ,identifiers,property.confg and running with annotations.
 Also using date class and date format class in code to give tester options to test any date and pick it up with string.